psnosignaluk/homelab/README.md

 This will be my first mini PC, an experience I am looking forward to.

 ## Homelab Experiments

 TBC.
-With a 16 core/32 thread CPU and 64GB RAM at 5600MT/s and access to LXD containers, there should be a fair amount I can do with one machine, especially if you cap it out at 96GB RAM.
+With a 16 core/32 thread CPU and 64GB RAM at 5600MT/s and access to LXD containers, there should be a fair amount I can do with one machine, especially if it's capped out to 96GB RAM.